xbeat/Machine-Learning/README.md

 ## Natural Language Processing with NLTK and Pandas

 Introduction to Natural Language Toolkit (NLTK) NLTK is a suite of libraries and programs for symbolic and statistical natural language processing (NLP) for the Python programming language.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.

+## ETL, ELT, and EtLT Processes in Python

+Introduction to ETL, ELT, and EtLT

+ETL (Extract, Transform, Load), ELT (Extract, Load, Transform), and EtLT (Extract, transform, Load, transform) are data integration processes used in data warehousing and analytics.
+These approaches differ in the order and location of data transformation, each offering unique advantages depending on the specific use case and data architecture.

 ## Evaluating Large Language Models 30 Common Metrics